Camissonia lacustris

 Camissonia lacustris is a flowering plant species commonly called grassland suncup.
-It is an evening primrose endemic to California, where it grows on the grasslands of the Sierra Nevada foothills.
-It is also known from an area in the Northern Coast Ranges in Lake County.
+It is an evening primrose endemic to California, where it grows in serpentine grasslands near Lakeport in Lake County, California.
+This is the type locality of the species.

 It is an annual herb producing an erect or spreading, sometimes bending or twisting, hairy stem approaching half a meter in maximum length.
 The leaves grow along the stem and are less than 4 centimeters long and linear or narrowly oval in shape.
 The nodding inflorescence produces flowers with yellow petals about half a centimeter in length.
 The petals sometimes have two red dots at their bases.
 The fruit is a straight wavy capsule which may be several centimeters long.